 - This easy tartar sauce recipe has a mayonnaise base.

-- Measure and add a cup mayonnaise and a ¼ teaspoon worcestershire sauce to a small bowl.
+- Measure and add a cup of mayonnaise and a ¼ teaspoon Worcestershire sauce to a small bowl.

 - Mince the dill pickles and capers.
 You want to make sure you mince them instead of just chopping them.
 You definitely want fine pieces of the pickles and capers.